bobdeng/trivia/C++/README.md

 make exe

-To build the tests run
+To build the doctests tests run

 make test

+To build the gtest tests run

+make testg

-Both commands create executable files in out: trivia and triviaTests
+All commands create executable files in 'out' folder: trivia, triviaTests, triviaGTests